igbuend/baldwin.sh/README.md

 ## Features

-The following tasks are automated, thanks to the [Justfile command runner](https://github.com/casey/just):
+The following tasks are automated, thanks to the [Just command runner](https://github.com/casey/just):

 - **code handover**: creates a checksum (so you can proof which code you reviewed), unzips the archive, calculates the lines of code (LOC) and displays the structure of the archive.

-- **technology review**: reports on technologies used and security sensitive parts of the code, like authentication, authorization, logging, ... using [Microsoft Applicatop Inspector](https://github.com/microsoft/ApplicationInspector).
+- **technology review**: reports on technologies used and security sensitive parts of the code, like authentication, authorization, logging, ... using [Microsoft Application Inspector](https://github.com/microsoft/ApplicationInspector).

 - **static code analysis**: performs a static analysis using [OpenGrep](https://github.com/opengrep/opengrep) and reports on detected vulnerabilities.